Skip to main contentSkip to main content

 Bali's temples are spread across the island and visiting more than two or three in a day means spending most of your time in a car.
 A better approach is to weave temple visits into a broader itinerary that includes the surrounding landscape, local food, and cultural context.

 A morning at Tirta Empul followed by lunch near Ubud and an afternoon at a village ceremony.
 Besakih combined with the Mount Agung viewpoints and eastern rice terraces.
 Uluwatu at sunset after a day exploring the Bukit peninsula.
+Temple visits are a highlight of both our 7-day and 10-day Bali itineraries, and our first-timers guide covers the best temple circuit for newcomers.

 This kind of planning is exactly what we do — building days that flow naturally instead of rushing between checkpoints.
 Get in touch to start planning a trip that includes the temples that will mean the most to you, or explore our guided tour options for immersive cultural experiences led by a certified guide who speaks French, Mandarin, English, and Indonesian.